mmkal/bum/docs/Configuration-file-format.md

 port = 3306              # tcp port that the database is listening on user = ""                # database user
 encrypted_password = ""  # password for database auth, encrypted by decryptor
-name = ""                # name of database that contains chaos monkey data
+name = ""                # name of database that contains chaos bum data

 [spinnaker]
 endpoint = ""           # spinnaker api url